memo/ofxMSAOrderedPointerMap/README.md

 Compatibility
 ------------
 Any C++ application.
-The logging uses the openFrameworks ofLogXXX functions. these can be commented out or replaced with C/C++ standard outputs (e.g. printf or cout)
+The logging uses the openFrameworks ofLog functions.
+These can be commented out or replaced with C/C++ standard outputs (e.g. printf or cout) if need be.

 Known issues